What are the main factors influencing ICICI Bank’s price movement?

 2. Asset Quality and Capital Resilience

-Overall, such buffers reassure investors that the bank is well‑positioned even in challenging environments.
+In general, these buffers give investors confidence that the bank is well-positioned even in difficult circumstances.

 3. Operational Efficiency and Cost Management